minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 ### `function-0.c`

-Thus far, we’ve used functions like `printf`, which prints to the screen, and `GetString`, which gets a string from the user, but what if we want to write our own function?
-Let’s revisit this program that prompts a user for his name and try to factor out some of the logic:
+Thus far, we've used functions like `printf`, which prints to the screen, and `GetString`, which gets a string from the user, but what if we want to write our own function?
+Let's revisit this program that prompts a user for his name and try to factor out some of the logic:

 	#include <cs50.h>